microsoft/machine-learning-for-programming-samples/README.md

    1. Create and use an embedding matrix used to map token IDs to a distributed representation.
       `tf.nn.embedding_lookup` should be used in this subtask.
+      An embedding dimension of 64 yields good results on our small dataset.
    2. Use an RNN to process the full sequence of tokens, producing one output per token.
       The utility function `tf.nn.dynamic_rnn` can be helpful here.
+      A hidden dimension of 64 yields good results on our dataset.
    3. Apply a transformation to map the RNN outputs to unnormalised probabilities over which token is the next one.
       This can be done by applying `tf.layers.dense` to the outputs